No. 4 TCU still undefeated after game-ending FG at Baylor

 THE TAKEAWAY

 TCU: Another comeback for the Frogs, who last month overcame double-digit deficits in the second half against Oklahoma State and Kansas State.
-They had several players dealing with flu-like symptoms during the week.
-Leading receiver Quentin Johnston appeared to bang up his ankle again, and Miller got hurt early in the second half.
-Still, Duggan and the Frogs never faltered.
+They never faltered after several players dealt with flu-like symptoms during the week, and they finished the game without leading receiver Quentin Johnston and Miller.

 Baylor: The Bears never really had much trouble moving the ball, piling up 501 total yards, 232 on the ground.
 On their opening drive, they had 56 yards rushing — twice as much Texas had the whole game against TCU a week earlier.
 But they missed a chance to take a halftime lead when Shapen’s pass was intercepted in the end zone by Bud Clark with 4 seconds left.